danielabar/meblog/src/markdown/active_storage_form_errors.md

 }
 ```

-This means that we'll have to hide the native file input (although keep it functional), and instead display a custom button and label to control the file name display.
-The button click will delegate to the native file input to perform the file selection.
-The display requirements are:
+Because the browser prevents us from programmatically setting the file input’s value, we can’t use the filename from `@expense_report.receipt.blob.filename` to populate the input or trigger the browser to display the file name.
+This means that even if a file is already attached, the input will still display "No file chosen" on page load.
+To provide a better user experience, and accurately reflect the file's presence, we'll need to hide the native file input (while keeping it functional) and replace it with a custom button and label.
+The custom UI will let us display the actual file name when available, and mimic the native behavior in other scenarios.

+The custom label should display:

-1. If user has not selected a file, then display "No file chosen".
+1. "No file chosen" if the user has not selected a file.
-2. If user clicks the custom "Choose file" button and selects a file from their file system, then display the selected file name (i.e. same as native behaviour).
+2. The selected file name if the user clicks the custom "Choose file" button and picks a file from their file system (mimicking native behavior).
-3. If the form renders with an attached, but not persisted receipt, then display the filename from the model: `expense_report.receipt.blob.filename`.
+3. The filename from the model (`expense_report.receipt.blob.filename`) if the form renders with an attached, but not yet persisted, receipt.

 Let's modify the form partial for the additional markup needed: